cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 is often acceptable if the numbers in the pixels change slightly as long as the image still looks just like the original.

-The RGBA interface in the IlmImf library supports storing RGB data in luminance/chroma format.
+The RGBA interface in the OpenEXR library supports storing RGB data in luminance/chroma format.
 The R, G, and B channels are converted into a luminance channel, Y, and two chroma channels, RY and BY.
 The Y channel represents a pixel's brightness, and the two chroma channels represent